withastro/adapters/.changeset/fresh-walls-bow.md

 # ...
 ```

-If you also need "secret" environment variables _(e.g. API Keys, etc.)_, you add them to your `.dev.vars` file _(These won't be synced automaticcly, and you need to add them encrypted manually to the Cloudflare Pages Dashboard or use `wrangler` CLI to push them)_:
+If you also need "secret" environment variables _(e.g. API Keys, etc.)_, you add them to your `.dev.vars` file _(These won't be synced automaticcly, and you need to add them manually as encrypted variables to the Cloudflare Pages Dashboard or use `wrangler` CLI to push them)_:

 ```diff
 # .dev.vars
 + API_SECRET=123456789
 ```

-With your enviroment variables added to those two files and synced to the Cloudflare Pages Dashboard, you should be able to use them with `astro:env` with `astro dev` & `astro build`, if you use Cloudflare's Build Pipeline and GitHub App.
+With your enviroment variables added to those two files and synced to the Cloudflare Pages Dashboard, you should be able to use them with `astro:env` when running `astro dev` & `astro build`, if you use Cloudflare's Build Pipeline and Cloudflare's GitHub App connection.

 However if you build your project locally or inside a custom GitHub Action workflow and deploy with direct upload, you need to make sure that the environment variables are available in your build process.
-The simplest but not safest is to use your terminal, e.g. `API_URL=https://google.de PORT=4322 API_SECRET=123456789 astro build`.
-For more complex setups, you might need find out the way your specific setup allows you to provide environment variables to the build process.
+The simplest but not safest is to use your shell, e.g. `API_URL=https://google.de PORT=4322 API_SECRET=123456789 astro build`.
+For more complex setups, you might need find out the way for your specific setup to provide environment variables to the build process.

 Additionally you need to define your schema inside your `astro.config.mjs` file: